Education is a continual experience and a lifelong commitment. We’re glad that you are considering pursuing education beyond traditional boundaries.

 Prerequisites vary by the course chosen and must be met prior to registration.
 You must earn a “C” or higher in the dual enrollment classes to continue with additional courses in that subject area.

-Fees are waived for students participating in Lipscomb's dual enrollment program at a partner school.
+Students may apply for the Dual Enrollment Grant to put towards the cost of their courses at Lipscomb.
 Students wishing to take on-campus dual enrollment classes will pay the regular $50 application fee.

 The application is valid for one year and can be used to enroll in courses during this one-year period.
 A new application form is required every 12 months.